jmac841/CourseProject/README.md

 ### Combination

-This model runs all 4 models and tracks the total positive, neutral and negative score.
-It will return the sentiment with the highest score.
+This option runs all 4 models and keeps a running total for the positive, neutral and negative score.
+It will return the sentiment with the highest cumulative score.
+This model tends to return postive or negative due to the fact that two models only return positive/negative.
+It's possible that neutral can be returned, but only if one neutral model receives a high score and all others are low.

 ### DistilBERT

 This option uses [distilbert-base-uncased-finetuned-sst-2-english](https://huggingface.co/distilbert-base-uncased-finetuned-sst-2-english?text=I+like+you.+I+love+you) which is a checkpoint of [distilbert-base-uncased](https://huggingface.co/distilbert-base-uncased?text=Paris+is+the+%5BMASK%5D+of+France.) that was tuned for text classification.

 This model was created to be smaller and faster version of BERT.
-This allows for the extension to make fast inferences.
+This allows the extension to make fast inferences.
 This model was trained on the same data as BERT, using BERT output as the labels.

 This model is case insentive and will return either POSITIVE or NEGATIVE.

 ### RoBERTa

 This option uses [siebert/sentiment-roberta-large-english](https://huggingface.co/siebert/sentiment-roberta-large-english?text=I+like+you.+I+love+you) which is a checkpoint of [roberta-large](https://huggingface.co/roberta-large?text=The+goal+of+life+is+%3Cmask%3E) tuned for text classification.
 RoBERTa is another optimized version of BERT.
 RoBERTa proposes that BERT required additional training and hyper parameter tuning.
-The original paper can be found [here](https://arxiv.org/abs/1907.11692)
+The original paper can be found [here](https://arxiv.org/abs/1907.11692).

 This model is case sensitive and will return either POSITIVE or NEGATIVE.